NationalUniversitySystem/nusa-dev-tools/docs/codeguide/js.md

 const userAdmin = payload.access?.admin?[0]?.user;
 ```

+### Numeric Separators
-- **Numeric Separators**: Mostly a cosmetic change that will help read numeric values easier.
+Mostly a cosmetic change that will help read numeric values easier.
 ```js
 const million = 1_000_000;     // 1000000
 const billion = 1_000_000_000; // 1000000000
 ```

+### `Object.fromEntries()`
-- `Object.fromEntries()`: This method takes a key-value pair and returns a new object whose properties are given by those entries.
+This method takes a key-value pair and returns a new object whose properties are given by those entries.
 ```js
 const myArray = [ [ 'one', 1 ], [ 'two', 2 ], [ 'three', 3] ];
 const obj = Object.fromEntries( myArray );
 console.log( obj );
 // Result: { one: 1, two: 2, three: 3 }
 ```
+### `Promise`
-- `Promise`: An object that may produce a single value some time in the future.
+An object that may produce a single value some time in the future.
 Either a resolved value, or a reason that it's not resolved.
 They allow you to defer further actions until after a previous action has completed.
 This is useful for setting up a sequence of async operations to work correctly.

+### `Async/Await functions`
-- `Async/Await functions`: async and await are extensions of promises.
+async and await are extensions of promises.
 Await expressions make promise-returning functions behave as though they're synchronous by suspending execution until the returned promise is fulfilled or rejected.
 ```js
 async function getPostsData() {
     try {